kenyacrawford19-cpu/ecommerece-Api/README.md

 ## Overview

-EasyShop is a RESTful e-commerce backend API built with **Java Spring Boot** and **MySQL**.
+Starz Records is a RESTful e-commerce backend API built with **Java Spring Boot** and **MySQL**.
 It supports product and category management, shopping cart functionality, and order checkout with role-based security.

 ---